asankov/90DaysOfDevOps/2023/day14.md

 This might not be case with older images, random images, not backed by big companies or your own images if you are not taking care of them.

-For example, if we scan some random image 2 year old image from the `springio` organization on Docker Hub we see that there are a lot more vulnerabilities lurking:
+For example, if we scan some random 2-year old image from the `springio` organization on Docker Hub we see that there are a lot more vulnerabilities lurking:

 ```console
 $ grype springio/petclinic:latest